WhitelistVideo

 How WhitelistVideo Works

-• No algorithmic guessing: You decide which channels are appropriate, not Google's AI
+• No more guessing: You are the filter, not an algorithm.

-• Recommendations stay safe: The algorithm can only recommend content from your approved channels
+• Clean recommendations: The algorithm can only suggest videos from your approved list.

 Using Family Link + WhitelistVideo Together